How Long Does the Stamp Live?

 What experiments would have to show

-Two experimental routes would constrain the lifetime directly.
+Two experimental routes would constrain the lifetime directly; a third infers it from data already in hand.
 They are listed in order of cleanliness, not feasibility.

 Route 1 — femtosecond pump-probe on a tRNA-ribosome complex with single-codon resolution.
 A stalled 70S ribosome in the post-peptidyl-transfer state, with a specific codon in the A-site, exposed to a femtosecond pump pulse that excites the A-site stack and a delayed probe that reads the boundary’s response.
 The observable is the ring-down of the substrate displacement profile downstream of the A-site — along the tRNA L-arm toward the amino acid, and along the nascent peptide into the exit tunnel.
 The signature of a non-trivial stamp lifetime is a codon-dependent decay curve: two synonymous codons in the same A-site should produce the same amino acid signal but different ring-down profiles.
 This is the cleanest test in principle and the hardest in practice — single-codon resolution at femtosecond timescales on a ribosomal complex is beyond current ultrafast spectroscopy, but the trend in attosecond and few-femtosecond chemistry suggests this gap is closing rather than fundamental.